UCLALibrary/research-tips/_tutorials/2021-3-30-simpson's-diversity-index.markdown

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "Using Simpsons Diversity Index"
+title:  "Using Simpson's Diversity Index"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.